SELab-2/OSOC-3/files/sysadmin_guide.md

 #### Configuring the application

-All configuration of the application happend trough the `.env` file.
+All configuration of the application happened through the `.env` file.
 Create one according to your needs.

 ```bash
 DB_NAME=osoc